Beehive Peak: Climate

 Based on the Köppen climate classification, Beehive Peak is located in a subarctic climate zone characterized by long, usually very cold winters, and short, cool to mild summers.
 Winter temperatures can drop below −10 °F with wind chill factors below −30 °F.

 Etymology

 This mountain's toponym has not been officially adopted by the United States Board on Geographic Names, so it is not labelled on USGS maps, and will remain unofficial as long as the USGS policy of not adopting new toponyms in designated wilderness areas remains in effect.
 The peak is named in association with Beehive Lake and Beehive Basin which are both below the peak, and are both officially named.

 Climbing

 The first recorded ascent of the summit was made in the early 1950s by Dave Wessel.
 The summit can be accessed via the southwest couloir following a 5.5-mile hike and 2,842 feet of elevation gain.
-There is a plaque on the summit which was placed to remember climber Kit Jones who perished climbing here in 1966.
+A plaque on the summit is placed in memory of Kit Jones, who was killed while climbing in 1965 in the Mission Mountains.
+Beehive Peak was Jones’ first summit and the climb that hooked him on mountaineering.